OpenNeuroDatasets-JSONLD/ds006798/README.md

 The `derivatives/betas` directory contains preprocessed `betas` for each training, test and imagery stimulus for each subject in their respective subject-specific space (volume).
 For details on how these were extracted please refer to the paper.
 In `derivatives/betas/surface` we additionally provide surface-projections onto fsaverage of these betas.

+NB: The betas are not part of this version, they will be shared in an updated version of the dataset.

 ## Citation

 If you make use of the SemReps-8K dataset, please cite the corresponding paper: